- Join AWS

 Section 4: Admission of new Members: Admission of new members shall be in such a manner as the Council directs.

 Section 6: Censure, Suspension or Termination of Membership: Members may be censured, suspended or removed from membership by the AWS Council for cause by a two-thirds (2/3) vote or as otherwise provided by the AWS Council.
-For any cause other than non-payment of dues, fees or assessments, removal shall occur only after the member complained against has been advised of the complaint and has been given a reasonable opportunity for defense.
+For any cause other than non-payment of dues, fees or assessments, removal shall occur only after the member complained against has been advised of the complaint against them and has been given a reasonable opportunity for defense.
 Such member, if removed, may appeal the decision of the AWS Council at the annual meeting of AWS providing that notice of intent to appeal is provided to the President of AWS at least ten (10) days in advance of the annual meeting.

 Section 9: Rights and Responsibilities: All members and classes of members shall have such rights and responsibilities as the AWS Council may determine from time to time.